 Natural disasters appear ever more present.
 And it is not just down to perception or 24 hour rolling news.
 Total natural disasters reported each year have been steadily rising in recent decades, from 78 in 1970, to 348 in 2004.
 The average number of disasters throughout the 1980s was 400.
 It increased to 630 in the 1990s and to 730 in the past ten years.
-The highest recorded number of natural disasters, 960, occurred in 2007.2 but about two-thirds of the increase is real and linked primarily to hydro-meteorological disasters, namely droughts, tsunamis, hurricanes, typhoons and floods.
+The highest recorded number of natural disasters, 960, occurred in 2007.2

+Of course part of this increase is artificial - due to rapid advances in communications technologies providing better reporting of disasters - but about two-thirds of the increase is real and linked primarily to hydro-meteorological disasters, namely droughts, tsunamis, hurricanes, typhoons and floods.
 In contrast, natural geologic disasters, such as volcanic eruptions, earthquakes, landslides and avalanches have remained steady in recent decades.